polish-penguin-dev/Twicord/README.md

 # TwiCord

-An Extremely Simple Oceanic.js Wrapper That Makes It Easy To Create Analog And Slash Commands! 🌈
+- An Extremely Simple Oceanic.js Wrapper That Makes It Easy To Create Analog And Slash Commands! 🌈
+- NOT Actively Maintained!
+Last Edited On Wed, Oct 30 2024.
+- Uses EXPERIMENTAL IMPORTS.
+Run `[node/bun/deno] --no-warnings .` To Fix!
+- Bun Runtime Is Recommended.

 Features: